halbs13/Dynamics-NAV-Payroll/au-payroll-0installation-and-implementation.md

       * [Payrolls](au-payroll-setup-payrolls.md) - Set up the required Payroll which will determine ther frequency in which the employee is paid, the Tax Years and Payroll defaults.
       * [YTD Accumulators](au-payroll-setup-ytd-accumulators.md)
       * [Awards, Award Classifications and Rates](au-payroll-setup-awards.md) - if Award Rates is ticked in the Payroll Setup.
 You will need to determine the awards required for your company.
-      * [Payroll Posting Setup](au-payroll-setup-posting-group-setup.md) - You must determine the General Ledger accounts required
+      * [Payroll Posting Setup](au-payroll-setup-posting-group-setup.md) - Assign General Ledger accounts to the transaction posting groups.
-      * [Pay Transaction Types](au-payroll-setup-pay-transaction-types.md) - determine allowances and deductions required by your company by reviewing your current payroll.
+      * [Pay Transaction Types](au-payroll-setup-pay-transaction-types.md) - determine allowances and deductions required by your company by reviewing your existing payroll requirements for your organisation.
       * [Superannuation Funds](au-payroll-setup-superannuation-funds.md) & [Superannuation Products](au-payroll-setup-superannuation-products.md)
       * [Work Cover Rates & Locations](au-payroll-setup-work-cover.md)